-Step 2: Find a directed wavelength, denoted by λ_1 , which is not used by any source in column i, i.e. its bipartite matching is not incident on C_i , and another directed wavelength, denoted by λ_2 , which is not used by any destination in row j, i.e. its bipartite matching is not incident on \mathcal{R}j .
-We claim and shall prove shortly that λ_1 and λ_2 exist.
+Step 2: Find a directed wavelength, denoted by λ_1 , which is not used by any source in column i, and another directed wavelength, denoted by λ_2 , which is not used by any destination in row j.
+Since the new session is assumed allowable, λ_1 and λ_2 exist.